DevFacto/javascript-master-class/content/mvc-angular-app.md

 - Select the Web API project template and the Razor view engine
 - Click OK

+###Let's set up our dependencies
-###Right click on project, and select Manage Nuget Packages
-- Clean up and get rid of some of the stuff we don't want
+Right click on project and select "Manage Nuget Packages".
+Let's clean up and get rid of some of the stuff we don't want:

+Go to the "Installed packages" section

-- Uninstall knockoutjs in the "Installed packages section"
+- Uninstall knockoutjs
-- Uninstall jquery ui in the "Installed packages section"
+- Uninstall jquery ui

+Go to the "Online" section and:

-- In the Online section, search for angular js and install it
+- search for angular js and install it
-- Search for bootstrap, and install that too
+- Search for bootstrap and install that too

-- Close the nuget package manager for now.
+Close the nuget package manager for now.

 ###Set some folders for our angular stuff.. exciting!
 - Add a new at ~/Scripts/app .